anniebyte/extens.io/FAQ.md

 ## What is extens.io and what are the differences with Sails?

-extens.io is an open-source governance Node.js ecosystem to make a new kind of realtime web applications build on top of the Sails framework.
+extens.io is an open-source governance Node.js ecosystem to make a new kind of realtime web applications built on top of the Sails framework.

 Sails is the framework.
-Build on top of the Sails framework using the extens.io ecosystem means your application requires Sails and you trust extens.io to give you more features, hooks, updates, etc.
+Built on top of the Sails framework using the extens.io ecosystem means your application requires Sails and you trust extens.io to give you more features, hooks, updates, etc.

-## How can I install your ecosystem?
+## How can I install the ecosystem?

 You can install the whole ecosystem simply by running: